 “The Booking(s)” includes accommodation, functions and any event bookings made;

 “The Guest(s)” is the person, company, organisation or other body responsible for making the Booking;

 Guests may book in advance or on arrival.
 Rooms are subject to availability and the Company reserves the right to refuse any Booking for good reason.
-Guests are normally required to pay a 50% deposit at the time of the Booking.
+Guests are normally required to pay a 50% deposit at the time of the Booking if booked directly with The Hotel or 100% if booked via a third party agent.
 Full payment is required on departure.

 The Company reserves the right to apply a minimum 2 night stay for all bookings.
 Any bookings made for one night only on either a Friday or a Saturday may be refused.